 Malaria and dengue fever

 If you go down with malaria, you’ll probably know.
 The fever, shivering and headaches are like severe flu and come in waves, usually beginning in the early evening.
-Malaria is not infectious, but can be dangerous and sometimes even fatal if not treated quickly.
-If no doctor is available, take 600mg of quinine sulphate three times daily for seven days, followed on the eighth day (or sooner if the quinine isn’t working) by three Fansidar (available from local pharmacies).
+Malaria is not infectious, but can be dangerous and sometimes even fatal if not treated quickly, so you should seek medical help immediately.
+If you are somewhere really remote, where there is no doctor, and need a stop-gap treatment, and if you have not already been using it as a preventative, take 500mg of mefloquine (Lariam) every eight hours until you can get to a doctor; if you’re already taking mefloquine and you nonetheless come down with malaria and cannot get medical attention immediately, take 650mg of quinine sulphate three times daily until you can reach a doctor, or take three Fansidar (sometimes available from local pharmacies) in one go.

 The most important thing, obviously, is to avoid mosquito bites altogether.
 Though active from dusk till dawn, female Anopheles mosquitoes prefer to bite in the evening.
 Wear long sleeves, skirts or trousers, avoid dark colours, which attract mosquitoes, and put repellent on all exposed skin, especially feet and ankles, which are their favourite targets.
 Plenty of good brands are sold locally, though health departments recommend carrying high-DEET brands available from travel clinics at home.
 An alternative is to burn coils of pyrethrum incense such as Raidolitos (these are readily available and burn all night if whole, but break easily).
 Sleep under a net if you can – one that hangs from a single point is best if you’re going to buy one (you can usually find a way to tie a string across your room to hang it from).
 Special mosquito nets for hammocks are available in Mexico.